 The basis of the protection provided is a so-called digital certificate issued by a trustworthy body – a certification body – for a web server.

-Since it can only be guaranteed that the web server is genuine and cannot be eavesdropped on for as long as the certificate underlying the SSL connection is authentic and valid, certificate checking plays a central role here.
+Since it can only be guaranteed that the web server is genuine and cannot be eavesdropped on for as long as the certificate underlying the TLS/SSL connection is authentic and valid, certificate checking plays a central role here.

 Checking certificates with browser support

 When browsers establish a TLS/SSL connection, they verify the following certificate properties: